Our next FREE Intro to Studio Cycling is happening at a special day and time—Thursday, May 9 from 6:30–7pm. Sign up here.

 Congratulations!
 We hope you decide to join us, you’ll love it!

 We know walking into a studio can be intimidating.
 But we have a commitment to provide a welcoming, supportive environment to everyone in the studio.
-We especially love first-time students, and witnessing them fall in love with indoor cycling and joining the Alpenglow community.
+We are especially enthusiastic about first-time students, and witnessing them fall in love with indoor cycling and joining the Alpenglow community.

 Nervous to try?
 One key thing to know is that no one except the instructor is watching you.
 Other people in class are concentrating on their workout, and are working too hard to notice what you’re doing.
 The instructor will be keeping an eye on you for safety of course, but otherwise, everyone is focused on their pedaling.